netscaler/netscaler-k8s-ingress-controller/docs/crds/rewrite-responder.md

 ### Multiple policy configurations

-You can add multiple policy configurations in a single `.yaml` file and apply the policies to the Citrix ADC device.
+You can add multiple policy configurations in a single `.yaml` file and apply the policies to the Netscaler device.
 You need add separate sections for each policy configuration.

 **multi-policy-config.yaml:**